-- Electricity a best of data report, which gives preference to the different data sets in the order of Invoice data- Profile data-Direct data and a second report which uses the preference order Profile - Invoice -Direct. - Gas -a proportioned best of data report which uses the preference order Invoice Profile -Direct, supported by reconciliation against non-apportioned report of monthly invoice consumption - PV Meter an non-apportioned report is issued using profile and direct read data - All other fuel sources a consumption report from invoice data is produced.
+- Electricity a best of data report, which gives preference to the different data sets in the order of; Invoice data Profile data Direct data, and a second report which uses the preference order; Profile Direct Invoice.
+This is supported by reconciliation against a nonapportioned report of monthly invoice consumption. - Gas a proportioned best of data report which uses the preference order Invoice Profile Direct, supported by reconciliation against non-apportioned report of monthly invoice consumption. - PV Meter an non-apportioned report is issued using profile and direct read data - All other fuel sources a consumption report from invoice data is produced.

-The different reports produced for electricity and gas are then crosschecked to confirm they agree, and identify where discrepancies between data types exist and require further investigation.
-Where there is a discrepancy of over 5% between data types (for example, between the invoice data and the profile data), selection of the data source is confirmed and a note on the reason for the decision is made.
+The different reports produced for electricity and gas are then cross checked to confirm they agree, and identify where discrepancies between data types exist and require further investigation.
+Where there is a discrepancy of over 2% between data types (for example, between the invoice data and the profile data), selection of the data source is confirmed and a note on the reason for the decision is made.

-Priority is given to the Invoice data because in most cases this is underpinned by automated meter readings, to support accurate billing.
-Using this approach also addresses a nuance in the SystemsLink software, where sometimes the absence of an automated meter reading can be misinterpreted as zero consumption (whereas in fact it reflects that we do not have an automated meter on that supply, or that the automated meter has for some reason stopped recording readings).
+Priority is given to the invoice data because in most cases this is underpinned by automated meter readings, support accurate billing.

+Using this approach also addresses the nuance in the SystemsLink software, where on occasion, the absence of an automated meter reading can be misinterpreted as zero consumption (whereas in fact it reflects that we do not have an automated meter on that supply, or that the automated meter has for some reason stopped recording readings).

 All electricity (including PV) and gas data is collected as kWh units.
 For older gas meters, which read in cubic metres (m3), conversions into kWh are provided by our supplier within their invoices.
 For biomass and oil, delivery notes are generally detailed in metric tonnes and litres respectively, therefore a conversion factor is applied to calculate the respective kWh figure.
-These conversion factors are sometimes displayed on the invoice for biomass, however in their absence Government-published conversion factors are used to derive the appropriate factor4.
+These conversion factors are sometimes displayed on the invoice for biomass, however in their absence Government-published conversion factors are used to derive the appropriate factor.
 As deliveries of these fuels are intermittent, total consumption during the reporting period is estimated based on the delivery volumes.